-A 13.5% national increase in dwelling values is the highest rate of annual increase since April 2004 according to data from CoreLogic.
+A 13.5 per cent national increase in dwelling values is the highest rate of annual increase since April 2004, according to CoreLogic.

 CoreLogic also reports that the heat is coming out of the market with the June 2021 growth in prices a lower rate of growth than during March and May 2021.